A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

-Overall, the architecture, comprising the neighbor-enhanced message-passing module, three GCN layers, and the embedding-based color projection, enables the model to learn expressive vertex embeddings and produce high-quality graph colorings, making it well-suited for designing efficient delivery phases in MACC systems.
+Overall, by integrating the neighbor-enhanced message-passing module, stacked GCN layers, and the classifier-based color prediction module, the proposed architecture learns expressive vertex embeddings and produces high-quality graph colorings, making it well-suited for efficient delivery design in MACC systems.